History of Formaldehyde

 About 13.7 billion years ago…

 Scientific discoveries suggest that formaldehyde was one of the first substances in the universe.
-Interstellar formaldehyde – first discovered in 1969 by L. Snyder et al. using the National Radio Astronomy Observatory – found its way into comets and asteroids during the birth of the solar system.
+Interstellar formaldehyde – first discovered in 1969 by L. Snyder et al. using the National Radio Astronomy Observatory – found its way into comets and asteroids during the birth of our solar system.
 Over time the substance underwent chemical reactions to form complex organic molecules.
 These comets and asteroids could have then slammed into our planet during its early years, leaving behind their precious carbon-rich cargo and water, essential for life to evolve.

-However, formaldehyde wasn’t conclusively identified until 1868, when August Wilhelm von Hofmann, a professor of chemistry and director of the laboratory of the University of Berlin, set out to clearly establish both the structure and identity of formaldehyde.
+However, formaldehyde was not conclusively identified until 1868, when August Wilhelm von Hofmann, a professor of chemistry and director of the laboratory of the University of Berlin, set out to clearly establish both the structure and identity of formaldehyde.
 The method that Hoffman used to identify formaldehyde laid the foundation for the modern formaldehyde manufacturing process.

 Alexander Mikhailovich Butlerov